Seye-d3a/Seye-d3a/README.md

-- 👋 Hi, I’m Ogunseye David Ayomide
+- Hi, I’m Ayomide David Ogunseye
-- 👀 I’m interested in learning how to code cause it is a profitable skill. i am new to this
+- I’m interested in learning how to code cause it is a profitable skill.
-- 🌱 I’m currently learning python
+- I’m currently pursuing a degree in Computer Programming
-- 💞️ I’m looking to collaborate on anything.
-I need all the help I can get
+- I’m looking to collaborate on anything.
 - 📫 How to reach me (ayomideogunseye@outlook.com)

 <!---